barbara-benitez/barbara-benitez.github.io/sql/hospital_diabietes_sql.md

 ## Key Findings
 1. There were five race groups in the data.
 The unidentified group and the African American group had the highest number of lab procedures overall.
+2. There was definitely a direct relationship between the average number of lab procedures and the amount of time spent in the hospital.
+In fact, there was roughly a two procedure increase for each additional day the patient stayed in the hospital on average.

 3.